RaubJo/hive/README.md

 When I came across Divnix and [Digga](https://github.com/divnix/digga), I began to switch to it.
 I liked the organization of [Digga](https://github.com/divnix/digga) and it made sense while holding to the &rsquo;traditional&rsquo; nix flake layout.
 At the same time whilst digging around in the Divnix repos I couldn&rsquo;t help notice Hive and [std](https://github.com/divnix/std).
 As I read the Standard book (more than once) and played with it in &rsquo;nix repl&rsquo; I decided to skip the [Digga](https://github.com/divnix/digga) config and use [Hive](https://github.com/divnix/hive), this was further solidified after watching all of the [std](https://github.com/divnix/std) videos (linked below).

+# Repo structure

+Inside each cell you may find the following files: *nixosModules.nix*, *homeModules.nix*, *nixosSuites.nix*, *homeSuites.nix*.
+The &#x2026;Modules.nix files import the files inside their respective folder, nixosModules/ or homeModules/ The &#x2026;Suites.nix files group the modules together. *Note: nixosSuites cannot import homeModules and homeSuites cannot import nixosModules.* Most, if not all, nixosModules are grouped before importing into system configuration in *./comb/systems/nixosSuites.nix*.
+It is possible to import them directly into the system config, but I chose not to in order to reduce code duplication.
+All homeSuites are used in the home configurations located in *./comb/homes/homeConfigurations.nix*.

+# File Hierarchy

-## Hosts
+## comb

+### systems

-### μελετάω (Meletao : Thought)
+1.  μελετάω (Meletao : Thought)

     -   Daily driver laptop, this is where I do most of my work.

-### νέφος (Nephos : Cloud)
+2.  νέφος (Nephos : Cloud)

--   Desktop server
--   Runs cloud services
+    -   Server

-### Κουφίζω (Kouphizo : Lightweight)
+3.  Κουφίζω (Kouphizo : Lightweight)

     -   Pinebook Pro
     -   Light in weight and processing &#x2026;, great for traveling.

-### θυρεός (Thureos : Shield)
+4.  θυρεός (Thureos : Shield)

     -   Raspberry Pi Zero W
     -   Protector of my network via pihole and tailscale.
+    -   WIP

-### Κήρυγμα (Kerugma : Preach)
+5.  Κήρυγμα (Kerugma : Preach)

     -   Microsoft Surface Go 2
     -   Used when teaching

+# Development Environments [WIP]

-## Suites
+## PHP

-These are groups of profiles that can be referenced at once, instead of separately.

-## Profiles
+## Python

-These are application specific configurations that can be referenced individually or integrated through suites.

 # Cool Nix projects